Patience Is A Virtue: Joe Biden Won!

 It’s official: Joe Biden will be the 46th president of the United States of America.
 CNN called the election for Biden on Saturday morning.
-Many people are understandably rejoicing at being able to finally say goodbye to Donald Trump, a president who has enabled white supremacist violence, threatened democratic institutions, and ignored a worldwide pandemic.
+Millions of people are understandably rejoicing at being able to finally say goodbye to Donald Trump, a president who has enabled white supremacist violence, threatened democratic institutions, and ignored a worldwide pandemic.

 The road to 270 was anxiety-inducing, with key swing states like Wisconsin, Michigan, and Pennsylvania taking longer than usual to tally up ballots thanks to the large volume of mail-in votes.
-But in the end, Biden compiled 273 electoral votes, thanks to Trump losing in crucial swing states including Wisconsin, Michigan, Pennsylvania, Georgia, and Arizona, all of which he won in 2016, but wasn’t able to retain four years later.
+But in the end, Biden compiled 273 electoral votes, thanks to Trump losing in crucial swing states including Wisconsin, Michigan, and Pennsylvania, all of which he won in 2016, but wasn’t able to retain four years later.
 Biden also won the popular vote, with 74,847,834 to Trump’s 70,591,531, and has received more votes than any U.S. presidential candidate in history.

 Advertisement